Office Flooding Mitigation – Letter from Moderator on April 9

 April 5, 2026 at 7:30am

-The Annual Sunday Morning Easter Service at historic Keawalaʻi Congregational Church will feature Kahu Mitch Nelson, the new pastor at Keawala’i, and guest musicians Maki Rickard Ohana and Friends as well as the Keawalaʻi Church Choir.
-The service on Sunday, April 5, 2026 will begin at 7:30 a.m. on the grounds of the church so please arrive early.
-Seating will be provided for 600 and parking will be available in the church overflow parking lot and along Mākena Road.
-You are invited to bring a flower or lei to place on the outdoor cross.
-For more information, please call (808) 879-5557.
+The Annual Sunday Morning Easter Service was held at historic Keawalaʻi Congregational Church will feature Kahu Mitch Nelson, the new pastor at Keawala’i, and guest musicians Maki Rickard Ohana and Friends as well as the Keawalaʻi Church Choir.
+The service was on Sunday, April 5, 2026 and began at 7:30 a.m. on the grounds of the church.
+We had over 450 guests and they brought flowers and lei to place on the outdoor cross.

 Book Club